ozanbayiz/DiT_RF/README.md

 ---

 ## Sampling

-configure the `sampling` section in `config.yml` as desired, then run:
+configure the `sampling` section in your `config.yml` as desired, then run:
 ```bash
 python sample.py --config <path/to/your/config.yml>
 ```